Jaylon27/Employee-Onboarding-System/README.md

         - The Azure Private Endpoint provides secure communication with the SQL database using a private IP address, ensuring that traffic does not traverse the public internet.
         - A private DNS zone is used to resolve the SQL server's private IP.

-# Infrastructure Deployment via Azure DevOps
-The infrastructure for this application is managed using Terraform and deployed automatically via a CI/CD pipeline in Azure DevOps.
-This pipeline ensures that all resources required for the application are provisioned and managed in a consistent and repeatable manner.
+The infrastructure for this system is managed using Terraform and deployed automatically via a CI/CD pipeline in Azure DevOps.
+This pipeline ensures that all resources required for the system are provisioned and managed in a consistent and repeatable manner.

 ## Python FastAPI Application

 The Python FastAPI application provides a backend for managing employee and department data.
 It integrates with the Azure cloud infrastructure, utilizing Azure SQL Database for persistent storage and Azure networking components for secure communication.
 Below is a breakdown of the FastAPI components and their roles in the system:

-### Key Components
+### API Endpoints

 1. **Employee Endpoints (employee.py)**